microsoft/Olive/examples/directml/stable_diffusion/README.md

 ![](readme/example.png)

-You can also generate multiple images in a non-interactive session (omit the `--interactive` argument).
+You can also generate multiple images at once.
 The example below shows how to request 4 valid outputs (all using the same prompt), which will be saved as `result_0.png`, `result_1.png`, and so on.
 The script ran inference 6 times, because 2 of the outputs failed the safety checker.

 ```
-python .\stable_diffusion.py --static_dims --num_images 4 --prompt "solar eclipse, stars, realistic, space"
+python .\stable_diffusion.py --num_images 4 --prompt "solar eclipse, stars, realistic, space"
 Loading models into ORT session...

 Inference Batch Start (batch size = 1).